 I hope you enjoy the whimsy and fun of my pieces as much as I enjoy creating them!

 Quality ingredients.
 My chain and wire are solid - not plated!
-I believe this quality difference shows - not just when your Corabella jewellery is new, but especially when it has been enjoyed.
+I believe this quality difference stands the test of time.

 I choose materials and supplies mindfully, considering their environmental impact.
 Often I pay more for a similar supply sourced closer to home and/or from manufacturers with eco-responsible practices in place.

 Czech glass beads are known for their quality and rich colour, and are considered the finest, most beautiful glass beads in the world, They are durable, non-porous and easily cleaned.
 Traditionally crafted for generations in Bohemia (now part of the Czech Republic).
 Many small, family owned companies still remain, making small batches of beads of their own unique designs.
 My favourite bead suppliers!